Accreditation Council for CME Announces Election of 2022 Officers

 Thomas M. McLoughlin, Jr., MD, Elected ACCME Treasurer

-The Accreditation Council for Continuing Medical Education (ACCME®) announces that Suzanne Ziemnik, MEd; Marilane Bond, EdD, MEd, MBA; and Thomas McLoughlin, Jr., MD were elected as the ACCME’s 2021 Officers.
+The Accreditation Council for Continuing Medical Education (ACCME®) announces that Marilane Bond, EdD, MEd, MBA; Steven Craig, MD; and Thomas McLoughlin, Jr., MD, were elected as the ACCME's 2022 Officers.

 Dr. Bond is Associate Dean for Medical Education at Emory University School of Medicine.
-In this capacity, Dr. Bond oversees all operational activities of education in the medical school which includes the Undergraduate Medical Education (medical students), Graduate Medical Education (residents and fellows), Continuing Medical Education (faculty), and Allied Health Programs (Physical Therapy, Physician Assistance, Anesthesiology Assistants, Genetic Counseling and Medical Imaging).
-She has been a member of the ACCME Board of Directors since January 2018, served as its 2020 Treasurer, and now as its 2021 Vice Chair.
+In this capacity, Dr. Bond oversees all operational activities of education in the medical school which includes the Undergraduate Medical Education (medical students), Graduate Medical Education (residents and fellows), Continuing Medical Education (faculty), and Health Profession Programs (Physical Therapy, Physician Assistants, Anesthesiology Assistants, Genetic Counseling and Medical Imaging).
+She has been a member of the ACCME Board of Directors since January 2018, has served as its 2020 Treasurer and its 2021 Vice Chair, and now as its 2022 Chair.
 Dr. Bond is a past President of the Association for Hospital Medical Education (AHME).
-She served as past member and chair of the Steering Committee for the Group on Residents Affairs (GRA) of the Association of American Medical Colleges (AAMC).
+Dr. Bond is a past President of the AHME.
+She served as a past member and chair of the Steering Committee for the Group on Residents Affairs (GRA) of the Association of American Medical Colleges (AAMC).
 She also served as chair of the advisory committee and faculty for the GME Leadership Development Course.
-She has made presentations at several organizations including the AAMC, GRA, AHME, and the Accreditation Council for GME (ACGME).
-Dr. Bond received two bachelor's degrees (BA and BS), an EdD degree in Higher Education Administration, and a Master’s in education from Pennsylvania State University.
-She also has an MBA from the University of Southern California.
+She has made presentations at several organizations including the AAMC, GRA, AHME, and the Accreditation Council for Graduate Medical Education.
+Dr. Bond earned two bachelor’s degrees (BA and BS), an EdD degree in higher education administration, and a Master’s degree in education from Pennsylvania State University.
+She also received an MBA from the University of Southern California.

-Dr. McLoughlin is the Chair of the Department of Anesthesiology for Lehigh Valley Health Network.
+Dr. McLoughlin is Chair of the Department of Anesthesiology for Lehigh Valley Health Network.
 He holds an appointment as Professor of Surgery, Division of Surgical Anesthesiology, at the University of South Florida Morsani College of Medicine.
 He graduated with a B.A. from Johns Hopkins University and received his M.D. from the Duke University School of Medicine.
-He completed residency training in Anesthesiology at the University of Virginia, where he served as Chief Resident and completed subspecialty training in cardiothoracic anesthesiology.
+He completed residency training in anesthesiology at the University of Virginia, where he served as Chief Resident and completed subspecialty training in cardiothoracic anesthesiology.
 Following training, Dr. McLoughlin entered active duty military service, joining the academic faculty of the Uniformed Services University of the Health Sciences and the clinical faculty of Walter Reed Army Medical Center.
-While in the Army, he served as Chief of Cardiothoracic Anesthesiology and as Program Director for Anesthesiology Residency Education at Walter Reed.
+While in the Army, he served as the Chief of Cardiothoracic Anesthesiology and Program Director for Anesthesiology Residency Education at Walter Reed.
 Dr. McLoughlin joined the clinical staff of Lehigh Valley Health Network in 1996, serving as Chief of the Division of Cardiac Anesthesiology and Vice Chair for Education and Research of the Department of Anesthesiology, prior to his appointment as Chair in 2001.
-From 2001 – 2013, Dr. McLoughlin served as an Associate Examiner for the American Board of Anesthesiology.
-He was elected as a Director of the ABA in 2013.
-He is the Treasurer of ABA and serves as the Chair of the Audit Committee and as a member of the Executive/Finance Committee.
-He has served as Chair of the Maintenance of Certification Committee and the STEEP (social, technological, economic, environmental, and political) Advisory Committee of the ABA, in addition to his role as a current member of the Assessments and the Non-Standard Examination Committees of the ABA.
-He has served on the editorial board of Advances in Anesthesia, published annually by Elsevier, since 2001, and as Editor-in-Chief from 2008-2019.
-He has been elected twice by competitive public ballot to the Board of School Directors in Southern Lehigh School District, where he resides, and has served in the positions of President, Vice President, and Treasurer for this Board.
-He has been recently appointed to join the Residency Review Committee of the Accreditation Council for Graduate Medical Education in 2021.
-Dr. McLoughlin lives in Center Valley, Pennsylvania with his wife, Becky, and has three children, Ryan, Aidan, and Keelin.
+From 2001– 2013, Dr. McLoughlin served as an Associate Examiner for the American Board of Anesthesiology (ABA).
+He was elected as Director of the ABA in 2013.
+Dr. McLoughlin has also served as Chair of the Maintenance of Certification Committee and STEEP (social, technological, economic, environmental, and political) Advisory Committee of the ABA.
+He currently serves as Treasurer of the ABA and Chair of their Audit Committee, in addition to membership on the Assessment, STEEP, and the Non-Standard Examination Committees.
+He is a member of the Review Committee for Anesthesiology of the Accreditation Council for Graduation Medical Education.
+He has been elected twice by competitive public ballot to the Board of School Directors in Southern Lehigh School District, where he resides and has served in the positions of President, Vice President, and Treasurer for this Board.
+Dr. McLoughlin lives in Center Valley, PA with his wife, Becky, and has three children, Ryan, Aidan, and Keelin.